reyhan-rahimi/Electronic-library-management/README.md

 ## project requirements:
 ### functional requirements:
-* Easy access to the site.
+* adding a membership
-* Site features should be high.
+* canceling a membership
-* Categorize information correctly.
+* borrowing existing books

 ### Non-functional requirements:
 * Be beautiful in appearance.